telerik/reporting-docs/knowledge-base/an-error-has-occurred-while-loading-the-reportdesigners-workbench.md

 Another possibility for the issue is to have an ***invalid user.config*** file.

 This is a file where the user preferences like connection strings, last opened files, window statuses, etc. are stored.
 This file can be found in the ***%localappdata%\Telerik_AD\*** folder and there should be a subfolder called Telerik.ReportDesigner with a strong name key suffix.

+The user.config folder depends on the version and may be:

+- For the older version:
+Telerik_AD\Telerik.ReportDesigner.ex_StrongName_xvg2ahozm2u22wxtsw2egsvlddrzt5hj
+Telerik\Telerik.ReportDesigner.ex_StrongName_xvg2ahozm2u22wxtsw2egsvlddrzt5hj
+Telerik_EAD\Telerik.ReportDesigner.ex_StrongName_xvg2ahozm2u22wxtsw2egsvlddrzt5hj

+- For the newer versions (note the version, i.e. 14 before StrongName):

+Progress_Software_Corpora\Telerik.ReportDesigner_14_StrongName_xvg2ahozm2u22wxtsw2egsvlddrzt5hj

+The symbols after StrongName_ are some GUID that will differ.
+Note that the user should enter the above folder and select the Reporting version folder, where she/he may find the user.config

 Rename or move these files so the designer would load with default values instead of reading them from these configuration files.